 A key feature of our site is the focus on comprehensive family medicine in differing settings which may include inpatient care, emergency shifts, coroner work, long term care, obstetrics and surgical assist which help train residents to be a resource to their future communities.
 All of our preceptors provide comprehensive, community based care, providing an interesting mix of hospitalist and office-based medicine within the core family medicine experience.

-As a group, residents participate in Evidence-Based Medicine, Mental Health and Behavioral Science tutorials, Quality Assurance tutorials, Academic Half Day, Resident Rounds and Practice-Based Small Group Learning all within the Halton McMaster Family Health Centre location.
+As a group, residents participate in Mental Health and Behavioral Science tutorials, InQuiry, Academic Half Day, Resident Rounds and Practice-Based Small Group Learning all within the Halton McMaster Family Health Centre location.
 Additionally, in partnership with Joseph Brant Hospital, all residents present Interdisciplinary Grand Rounds at the hospital, which is attended by staff, allied health and other practitioners.

 - CMG CaRMS Positions: 7